petrbouchal/statnipokladna/README.md

 remotes::install_github("petrbouchal/statnipokladna")
 ```

-# What you will be able to do when this is done
+# What this package aims to enable you to do:

   - get cleaned-up, ready to analyse data frames based on open data
-    dumps from the public finance database (*in development*)
+    dumps from the public finance database
       - the package draws on the online data and returns a clean data
-        frame
+        frame (*available in experimental form*)
-      - the resulting data is ready to merge into time series
+      - the resulting data is ready to merge into time series (*to do*)
+      - time series is built based on user input
   - do this through a consistent API which supplements some of the
-    documentation that is missing from the official endpoints (*in
+    documentation that is missing from the official endpoints (*partly
-    development*)
+    available*)
   - access registers published alongside the data (e.g. lists of public
     organisations with their identifiers and metadata), some of which
-    can be useful in other contexts (*ready*)
+    can be useful in other contexts (*done*)
-  - augment the core data with the desired type of register (*in
+  - augment the core data with the desired type of register (*to do*)
-    development*)

-## What will this do compared to the [official analytical interface](http://monitor.statnipokladna.cz/)?
+## How does this compare to the [official analytical interface](http://monitor.statnipokladna.cz/)?

   - no limit on the number of data points
   - no limits on the number of organisations, unlike the official